vivamoto/usp-hpc/docs/source/slurm.rst

 Read the official `Quick Start User Guide <https://slurm.schedmd.com/quickstart.html>`_ for an overview of the architecture, commands and examples.

-Princeton Research Computing also provides a good `introduction <https://researchcomputing.princeton.edu/support/knowledge-base/slurm>`_
+Princeton Research Computing also provides a good `introduction <https://researchcomputing.princeton.edu/support/knowledge-base/slurm>`_ to Slurm.

 Commands